 Brand worship is still widespread, with a majority using a brand as a shortcut to decision-making but is markedly more prevalent in emerging versus established markets.
 Personal experience with a brand is also important – three-quarters of the global population (73%) are more likely to trust a brand they know.
 However, nearly three-quarters (70%) think that branding is an excuse to make money.
 This cognitive polyphasia about brands (holding conflicting ideas at the same time, without conscious dissonance) is enduring: overall people value brands that are helping them save time.

-People also value local products, with 70% more likely to buy products that are locally grown than those that are grown elsewhere, increasing to around one in eight in many emerging markets, suggesting that provenance matters.
+People also value local products, with 70% more likely to buy products that are locally grown than those that are grown elsewhere, increasing to around eight in ten in many emerging markets, suggesting that provenance matters.
 China is more likely than anywhere else to prefer local brands made in a specific city or region (74%), which implies the origin of products is very important.

 Knowing where something came from, how it was made, grown and raised – and increasingly its impact on the planet and our bodies – will continue to grow in prominence in the 2020s, along with trends towards instant gratification, social shopping online, and real-world physical experience.